How autonomy in the workplace builds trust, accountability, and innovation in 2026

 Examples Task-based project ownership, self-directed goal setting Choosing start/end times, compressed work weeks Working from home, coworking spaces, or on a hybrid basis

-Lack of autonomy in the workplace
+What causes lack of autonomy in the workplace?

 A lack of autonomy in the workplace can result in a restrictive, disengaged environment.
 Here are some key issues that arise: